Responsible Gambling Guide for Aussies

 • Possible false positives and blocking of useful content

 It is a comprehensive self-exclusion tool to combat gambling addiction.
 It uses powerful website and application blockers to proactively prevent access to gambling platforms, reducing temptation and promoting healthier online behaviour.
 Easy to install, it is able to detect and respond to prolonged casino activity.
-The service uses advanced algorithms and heuristics to constantly update blacklists, preventing access to unpublished sites and stopping the installation of gambling applications.
+The service utilizes advanced algorithms and heuristics to continually update blacklists, preventing access to unauthorized sites and blocking the installation of gambling applications.
 Its robust software can withstand factory resets, eliminating the possibility of uninstallation.
 Discounts are available when protecting multiple devices, and licenses are available for both personal and corporate use.

 • Сannot be circumvented by using a VPN